slawrence100/ece4960-fast-robots/lab2.md

 # Lab Tasks

+These are all readable from this site, but I think [the GitHub preview](https://github.com/slawrence100/ece4960-fast-robots-code/blob/main/lab02/ble_python/lab02_tasks.ipynb) is prettier.

 ## Setup
 This code is ripped straight from the demo.
 It imports requirements and connects the board to the computer.